raffaeldutra/raffaeldutra.github.io/content/page/cv/mini.md

 +++

-DevOps culture enthusiast and IT specialist with infrastructure as code and automation focus, always believing that exists a better way to resolve problems, from the simple ones to complex ones, but mainly, knows that right way is the better way.
+DevOps culture enthusiast and IT specialist with infrastructure as code and automation focus.

 Has 13 years of IT experience acting as SysAdmin Linux.